FraTesta/experimental_ws/src/final_assignment/README.md

 - [commandManager](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/commandManager.py) = is the core of the architecture as in the previous assignments.
 It takes input from the _UI_ node and the _roomsDetector_ .
 Based on the state in which it is, this node can make requests to:
   -  the _move_base_ action server to reach a certain position.
   -  the _track_ action server to reach a detected room (ball).
 - [roomDetector](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/roomDetector.py) = is a simple openCV algorithm that analyzes the camera images to detect the balls (rooms).
 After that this node sends the color of the detected ball to the _commandManager_.
-Finally it interrupts the subscription to the camera topic and goes in a sort of sleeping mode until the _commandManager_ awaken it again.
+Finally it interrupts the subscription to the camera topic.
+Thus it doesn't process any images until the _commandManager_ awaken it again.
 - [track](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/track.py) = is a action server that tracks a ball of a given color.
 The algorithm of tracking it's very similar to the _ball_track_ of the previous assignment.
 When the robot reaches the ball it will read its own position and send it back to the _commandManager_ so that it can store the position of the discovered room.

   If for some reason the ball is no longer detected,then the robot will turn on itself in both directions in an attempt to see the ball again.
 If after some time it has not succeeded, it switches back to the appropriate state.

   Finally, it was implemented a very simple **obstacle_avoidance** algorithm using the laser scan data.
-It was necessary since when the robot starts to track a ball the _move_base_ algorithm is deactivated by the _commadManager_ and its integrated obstacle avoidance as well.
+It was necessary since when the robot starts to track a ball, the _move_base_ algorithm is deactivated by the _commadManager_ and its integrated obstacle avoidance as well.
 Basically, this algorithm evaluates the obstacle positions and apply an angular velocity directly to the robot differential motors in order to avoid them.
 If there are no free spaces to reach the ball, the mission is aborted and the robot returns to the _NORMAL_ state.
-- [UI](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/UI.py) = is a very simple user interface that allows the user to switch in the _PLAY_ mode and choose a desired room to reach.
+- [UI](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/UI.py) = is a very simple user interface that allows the user to switch in the _PLAY_ mode and enter a room to reach.
 Notice that the _move_base_ goal is aborted every time a ball is detected or the play command is typed.
 For more details regarding the scripts, see the doxygen documentation.

 ### **Architecture Choices**
-It's preferred to keep separate the _roomDetector_ and the _track_ nodes, even if quite similar, in order to get an asynchronous node (_roomDetector_) which notifies new rooms directly to the _commandManager_ which handle that information according to its state and its priority.
-Moreover this choice guaranties to implement the tracking phase as an action server and thus having access to all its features such as checking its status or aborting a mission.
+It's preferred to keep separate the _roomDetector_ and the _track_ nodes, even if quite similar, in order to get an asynchronous node (_roomDetector_) which notifies new rooms directly to the _commandManager_ which handles that information according to its state and its priority.
+Moreover this choice guaranties to implement the tracking phase as an action server, thus having access to all its features such as checking its status or aborting a mission.
 However the computational load is not increased since the roomDetector node goes into a kind of sleep mode when the _track_ is active.
 In this status the node doesn't perform any kind of image processing.
 This choice is due to the fact that the images processing of the _track_ and _roomDetector_ nodes are of course the most heavy computational load processes.

 ### **ROS Messages and Actions**